TDStrasser/KookaBlockly-Reference/docs/source/loops.rst

 Break / Continue Loop
 ---------------------

 This block must be placed inside a loop.
-If the block is not placed in a loop it will turn white with a warning symbol - see the figure below.
+If the block is not placed in a loop it will turn white with a warning symbol - see :numref:`loopbreakwarning`.

 This block is used to either break out of the loop, or to stop the current iteration of a loop.